DEFRA/waste-carriers-service/README.md

 ##Run Tests

-See JUnit tests in src/test/java (more to follow).
+See JUnit tests in src/test/java (more to follow in phase 2).

 ##Postcode data